 The Writing Center offers a variety of workshops designed to support faculty in classrooms and organizations across the MSU community.
 Take a look at the workshop catalog below to find which workshops best support your course plans.
 To request a workshop for your class click the title of your selected workshop below, then fill out the Request a Workshop form.
 Please request workshops at least 2 weeks in advance to allow time for processing.

 The APA Citation Style workshop presents the basics of APA citation formatting, as well as addresses the relationship between plagiarism and citations using real life examples and sources from MSU.
-This workshop also provides time for students to work on their own citations.
+This workshop also provides time for students to work on their own citations and introduces them to important resources.

 The Comic Life workshop is designed to engage students in visual storytelling using comics.
 The idea is to show how stories can be communicated in many different ways, and that writing does not have to be primarily textual.
 This workshop will also introduce comic terminology.
 Students have the opportunity to develop a short comic of their own using Comic Life software.